npmcomponent/philbooth-vagueDate.js/README.md

 indicate some point in the past.
 If `to` is greater than `from` it will indicate some point in the future.

-#### vagueDate.set (vagueDate)

-Returns an instance of `Date`, set according to the vague date string that is passed to it.
-The returned date object
-will always be set to the time of 23:59:59.999 for the day in question, unless the vague date 'now' is specified, in which case the returned object will represent the current date and time.

 ### Examples

 ```